-- 11.1 The Data Protection Act and GDPR are not only restrictions on disclosure of information about the College, they are bound by a common law duty of confidentiality.
+- 11.1 The Data Protection Act and GDPR are not only restrictions on disclosure of information about the College, but they are also bound by a common law duty of confidentiality.
 This duty prevents the College from releasing information about students, without their consent.
-This duty applies to manual records as well as information held on computers. - 11.2 Information which must be treated as confidential includes the names and addresses of students and any other information about them which is not publicly known, i.e. "personal data".
-Accordingly, to ensure that the College does not breach its duty, no information, even if it only exists in printed form, should be disclosed unless all the relevant procedures have been followed.
+This duty applies tomanual records as well as information held on computers. - 11.2 Information which must be treated as confidential includes the names and addresses of students and any other information about them which is not publicly known, i.e. "personal data".
+Accordingly, to ensure that the College does not breach its duty, no information, even ifit only exists in printed form, should be disclosed unless all the relevant procedures have beenfollowed.